evaera/Votum/README.md

 | `!yes \| aye \| si \| yea \| yay \| ja \| oui <reason>` | Vote yes with a mandatory reason.
 | `!no \| nay \| negative \| nope \| nein <reason>` | Vote no with a mandatory reason.
 | `!abstain [reason]` | Abstain from voting with an optional reason.
+| `!lazyvoters` | Mentions any council members who haven't voted on the current motion yet.

 ## Voting